apivideo/api.video-api-client-generator/templates/documentation/vod/amazon-cold-storage-backup.md

 ## How it’s done?

 This guide will explain how you can store your transcoded videos on Amazon S3 Account.
-In short, all you need to do is run a small script that will copy the videos from [api.video](https://api.video/) to Azure.
+In short, all you need to do is run a small script that will copy the videos from [api.video](https://api.video/) to Amazon S3.
 The videos will be kept on api.video as well, however, if you wish to delete them you can do so by leveraging the `DELETE /videos` endpoint, more information can be found [here](https://docs.api.video/vod/delete-a-video).

 ## Preparation